megamattzilla/f5_terraform/README.md

 ## Navigate to the directory containing the cloned repository .tf files and run `terraform init` command:
 `terraform init`
-You should see output similar to the following:
+You should see output like the following:
 ```
 Initializing provider plugins...